 Exit Strategy.
 Investors are very focused on how they will “cash out” of their investment.
 In this regard, they will negotiate regarding registration rights (both demand and piggyback); rights to participate in any sale of stock by the founders (co-sale rights); and possibly a right to force the company to redeem their stock under certain conditions.

 Lock-Up Rights.
 Venture capitalists may require a lock-up period at the term sheet stage.
 The “lock-up period” is typically a 30-60 day period where the investors have the exclusive right, but not the obligation, to make the investment.
 Investors typically conduct due diligence during this time without fear that other investors will pre-empt their opportunity to invest in the company.

-Each of these issues are critical when raising venture capital, since the outcome can significantly impact the success of the venture and the wealth potential of the company founders and management team.
-Because venture capitalists are very knowledgeable regarding these issues, and have great skill in negotiating on them, companies who are raising venture capital should seek advisors who also have this experience and expertise.
+Each of these issues is critical when raising money since the outcome can significantly impact the success of the venture and the wealth potential of the company founders and management team.
+Because venture capitalists are very knowledgeable regarding these issues and have great skill in negotiating on them, companies who are raising venture capital should seek advisors who also have this experience and expertise.

 Pre-Money vs. Post-Money Valuations